Reeem2001/Eclipse/README.md

 ![Game Screenshot](game2.png)

 The Eclipse Explorers educational game is a Scratch-based game that allows young learners to interactively explore the world of eclipses.
 The game offers an engaging learning experience through gameplay, quizzes, and interactive elements.
-You can find the source code and assets in the `educational-game` directory.
+You can find the source code and assets in the `scenes` files.

 ## eBook

 ![eBook Cover](ebook.jpg)

 The "Eclipse Adventures" eBook is a comprehensive guide that explains the science behind eclipses in a fun and informative way.
 It includes illustrations, activities, and experiments that young learners can enjoy.
-You can download the eBook in PDF format from the `ebook` directory.
+You can download the eBook in PDF format from this link `[ebook](https://drive.google.com/file/d/1R7_uPCIc4MusocsorPVhcpLNf7msew9G/view)` .

 ## 3D Modeling of Eclipse